Insights and Advice for Enabling More Efficient and Sustainable Construction

 Site surveys are performed for many different purposes.
 While some surveys are completed to support interior space remodeling or upgrades, others are performed to gather information on large, uncharted outdoor spaces.
 These different applications call for specialized types of site surveys.

-• As-built surveys: This type of construction site survey is used after work is completed to ensure the project output matches plans and construction specifications.
+• As-built surveys: This type of construction site survey is conducted after work is completed to ensure the project output matches plans and construction specifications.
 The grading, infrastructure, and boundaries of the site are subject to final verification through the survey.

 • Wireless network surveys: With millions of physical cell sites dotting the landscape, wireless network surveys help to identify optimal locations for new base stations and towers.
 Cell coverage properties, proximity to urban developments, and environmental conditions are primary considerations.